StuntsPT/Structure_threader/README.md

 ##Downstream

-The results directory is ready to be zipped and used in [Structure Harvester](http://taylor0.biology.ucla.edu/struct_harvest/).
+The results directory is ready to be zipped and used in [Structure Harvester](http://taylor0.biology.ucla.edu/struct_harvest/) or [CLUMPAK](http://clumpak.tau.ac.il/).

 ##Test data